ADMINISTRATIVE

 Mr. Kelly Barbour

-Athletics Director
+Athletic Director

-B.S., History, Political Science, Classics (minor), College of Idaho; J.D., University of Virginia School of Law
+B.S., History, Political Science, Classics (minor), College of Idaho; J.D., University of Virginia School of Law.

 I have been involved in coaching and mentoring for most of my life.
 Starting with teaching Sunday School as a 9th grader, I went on to coach high school baseball and serve as a youth and young adult leader while in college.
 I have coached youth sports for the last 27 years.
 From 2014 – 2017, I had the privilege of serving as the radio analyst for football broadcasts for my alma mater, the College of Idaho.